 Sadly, their mother died in 2014 and that is when Barbara put her efforts into getting these beautiful designs out to others who can benefit from them.
 Catherine is helping too – she is currently in charge of production.
 They both hope their mother would be proud of what they have done so far – so many of the skills they have used in creating the Limon Attire label, for example seamstress skills, were passed on by their mother.
 The company has been named using their Mother’s maiden name - hopefully a fitting tribute to an exceptional woman.

 How else can we help?

 As time goes on we would like to share some of our experiences as carers with others, so check our blog for useful tips and sign up to our regular newsletter for updates.
 We will also be adding to our range, with garments based on designs we made for our mother, so keep in touch,

 We would also love to have feedback from people who use our garments so please contact us whether the feedback is positive or not.
 We want to ensure that we are meeting your needs.

-We exhibited at the London 2016 Alzheimer’s Show and received great feedback from occupational therapists, carers, charities and many others.
+We exhibited at the London 2016 Alzheimer’s Show and the Manchester Alzheimer's show in 2017 and received great feedback from occupational therapists, carers, charities and many others.

 Barbara is also available to present talks on dementia and caring for our mother.
 She has given talks to groups of the Catholic Women's League, the Women's Institute and Dementia Support groups.
 Talks can be tailored to your needs.
-She is also a Dementia Champion and is very happy to come and deliver the Dementia Friends one hour information session.
+She is also currently the co-Chair of the Tameside and Glossop Dementia Action Alliance and a Dementia Champion and is very happy to come and deliver the Dementia Friends one hour information session.
 See more information about this here.

 Email – email@example.com